kmorrell27/UpperCrustCatering/specials/christmas.md

 - Holiday fudge platter

-*Orders for Christmas Eve or Christmas Day need to be placed by Friday, December 21 for pick-up only by 2:00PM on December 24th*
+*Orders for Christmas Eve or Christmas Day need to be placed by Saturday, December 21 for pick-up only by 2:00PM on December 24th*

 *We gladly provided printed heating instructions for all Christmas Eve Menu orders*

-*add plates, napkin, silverware & serving tongs and spoons for an additional 70¢/person*
+*add plates, napkin, silverware & serving tongs and spoons for an additional 75¢/person*

 * * *

 ## White Christmas

-$36.50/person
+$37/person

 ### Hors d'oeuvres
 - Assorted cheeses & fresh fruit display